 (she/her) UQ Ally

-I am a psychologist and student counsellor and have worked at UQ since early 2019.
-I provide support in general counselling and the Sexual Misconduct and Support Unit.
-I enjoy learning about people and being part of someone’s journey in healing and growth.
-I am interested in most areas of human challenges with a specific focus in relationship dynamics, self-worth, change, gender and cultural expectations.
-My preferred counselling modalities are Strengths-based, Mindfulness, Dialectical Behavioural Therapy (DBT), Eye-movement Desensitisation and Reprocessing Therapy (EMDR) and Schema Therapy.
+I have worked at UQ since early 2019 and provide student support in general counselling and the Sexual Misconduct and Support Unit.
+I enjoy learning about all areas of human challenges and am grateful for being part of someone’s journey in healing and growth.
+My preferred counselling modalities are Strengths-based, Trauma-informed, Mindfulness, Dialectical Behavioural Therapy (DBT) and Schema Therapy.
 Away from work, I like being in nature, enjoying tasty food and spending time with my fur-children.

 Keren Jones